TypeScript

 }

-will be imported into the world by TypeScript by default, but theimport
+will be imported to the global by TypeScript by default, but the import

 syntax cannot be used.
-If you need to quote, you need to use three slashes.
+If you need to quote, you need to use triple slashes.

 export async function query() {